 Are you tired of cleaning your chicken coop week after week?
 Sick of buying litter by the boatload?
 Looking for ways to make your life simpler, easier, and less work?
-Then the deep litter method is for you.
-Farmers and homesteaders all over the world use the deep litter method because it just makes sense.
-Read on to find out why!
+Then the deep litter method is for you!

 The Deep Litter Method in a Nutshell

-This method consists of starting with a few inches of litter on the floor of the coop.
+This method consists of starting with a few inches of litter on the chicken coop floor.
 As the chickens deposit their waste into it, the litter is stirred up and more litter is added on top.
-The litter is naturally turned by the chickens rooting through it, and if they need a little help with the turning, it can be flipped by a pitchfork every few weeks.Turning the litter results in the nitrogen rich waste getting buried in the carbon rich litter, resulting in a great compost.
+The litter is naturally turned by the chickens rooting through it, and if they need a little help with the turning, it can be flipped by a pitchfork.

 - It’s clean and sanitary